 Another feature is the ability to add esignatures to your form.
 This allows employees filling out the form to fill out the form and verify their statements in the same place without having to go through a third-party app like DocuSign or the rigmarole of printing, signing and re-uploading it.

 Once you're happy with your questions you can customize the form to your liking.
 Add your brand logo, tweak the colors and fonts and set up an automatic email to explain the next steps to respondents.
-You can then export your incident report to a third-party app like Google Sheets to compare and analyze your data with the click of a button.
+You can then export your incident report to a third-party app like Google Sheets to analyze your data with the click of a button.

 Paperform helps make the incident reporting process more dynamic and intuitive for your respondents.
 Whether you use the above template to get started or start with a blank canvas, Paperform will help save you time, simplify processes and allow you to concentrate on making your workplace as safe as possible.